Betting On Football: The Basics

 NY Giants +240

-The payouts are a little confusing if you don’t place moneyline wagers.
-Here’s an easy(ish) way to remember the payouts: The favorite wins $100 if the wager placed is whatever the minus number.
-A $100 wager on the underdog wins the plus money.
+The payouts are a little confusing if you don’t place moneyline wagers often.
+Here’s an easy(ish) way to remember the payouts: The favorite wins $100 if the wager placed is whatever the number next to the minus sign.
+A $100 wager on the underdog wins the amount of money next to plus sign.

 Parlays & Teasers